A Pumping Plan to Go Back to Work

 Start pumping once a day.
-Usually you will have the most supply first thing in the morning.
-The purpose of this is to build up freezer stash that is not excessive.
+Usually, you will have the most supply first thing in the morning.
+The purpose of this is to build up a freezer stash that is not excessive.
 Most lactation consultants would like you to have about 100 oz in the freezer.

 You only need 100 oz because, in theory, you only need to be one day ahead with stored milk.
-Ideally when you are at work you are pumping food for the next day.
-However, you want to have a cushion of extra milk in an event there are issues with supply due to extended separation.
-A few days’ (up to a week’s worth) may be a good idea to start.
+Ideally, when you are at work you are pumping food for the next day.
+However, you want to have a cushion of extra milk in the event there are issues with supply due to extended separation.
+A few days (up to a week’s worth) may be a good idea to start.
 The concern with pumping too much is that it can create oversupply, which can be difficult to deal with.

 Before you return to work:

 Make sure you have a good pumping situation at work and if there are concerns start troubleshooting with your boss now.
 Verify where and when you will be able to pump.
 Does the room have a door and a lock?
 Is it publicly accessible?
 Will there be a pump available for you to use?
 Lastly, where will you store the milk and how will you label it so it doesn’t get confused with coffee creamer?